hnjw-png/oregano-oil/README.md

 When the visitor first visits the restaurant booking system:

 * The homepage should be clear of what the websites goals are.
-* The webpage will clearly show you what you can buy.
+* The webpage will clearly show you what you can buy, with various ways to access the products list.
 * When you chose a item, you should be able to pick how many you would like to pick.
+You can do this on click of the product, or at the bag/checkout.
 * The header and footer should be clear and easy for the customer to navigate.
 * The customer should be able to make a account.
-* The customer should be able to create testimonials.
+* The logged in user should be able to create testimonials.
 * The user should be able to toggle the shopping basket, if they wish to add or delete.
 * There should be clear pictures and information of the uses of the oil.
 * The customer should be able to securely pay for a item.
 * The customers log in information and payment information is protected.
-* The customer can fill out a contact form and contact the website owner directy to there email.
+* The customer can fill out a contact form and contact the website.
 * The customer while logged in should be able to 'like' and then 'dislike' the info pages post.
 * The customer can navigate to a bespoke facebook page, directly through the site.
 * The customer should be able to sign up to a newsletter.
 * A logged in customer will be able to edit, update, create and delete there own testimonials.
-*
+* A star rating is visable next to each product which is interactive.

 ## Frequent Visitor goals: